hatkidchan/hatland-server-pack/README.md

  * "When sun is sus :flushed:"
  * Suspicious experience orb
  * End portal was not an impostor
+ * Distractive diamond block
+ * When gold block is sus :flushed:

 ### Sounds:
  * Nether portal trigger sound (TODO: make portal silent)